changetocoding/Web-Development-Course/Week 15 - Teaching your First Lesson/README.md

 The layout format I follow for a lesson plan readme is

 - Homework review
-- Introducion to Lesson Topic - What is the topic
+- Introduction to Lesson Topic - What is the topic
 - Further details for Lesson Topic - Topic Part A, Topic Part B etc
 - Tutorials
 - Resources